atmosphereiot/eel-builder/README.md

 #### abilities
 A list of objects specifying the element's abilities.
 See [Ability Object](#ability-object).

+_NOTE_: Every element _must contain_ a 'setup' ability.
+This ability will be called once on startup automatically.

 #### properties
 A list of objects specifying the element's properties.
 See [Property Object](#property-object).